najibghadri/msc-thesis/notes.md

      - Driveable Road
      - Odometry
      - Lidaring
-   - All related work
+     - Algorithms to talk about:
        - Datasets - KITTI, MARS, COCO, Waymo, nuScenes
        - (AlexNet, LeNet, VGG)
        - YOLO
        - R-CNN, Fast, Faster
        - Mask R-CNN
        - Detectron
        - PointNet
        - VoxelNet
        - Segmentation Networks
-     - ...
+       - ....

    - Assumptions made to simplify the task
      - Later will talk about improvements
      - Plane assumption: The objects and road has ~0 pitch and ~0 roll (valid for most of the time)
-     - Time is not important
+     - No consistency through time
      - Human pose does not matter
      - Day light situation